One-Nexus/Synergy/README.md

 ## Overview

 Modular aims to take modular CSS architecting to the next level.
-Similar in principle to the popular BEM convention, Modular is based off the idea of having "components" (modules) and "modifiers".
+Similar in principle to the popular BEM convention, Modular is based off the idea of having **modules**, **components** and **modifiers**.

 Have you ever found yourself using BEM and ending up with HTML like this?